A Place for Connection and Community

 “As a first-generation college student, I was responsible for navigating through the entirety of the college process by myself.
 Through copious amounts of trial and error, I feel that I have gained a lot of insider knowledge and tips and tricks that could only have been achieved through personal experience.”

-Nia is a third-year student majoring in Psychology with a minor in Child Maltreatment and Advocacy Studies.
+Nia is a fourth-year student majoring in Psychology and Women’s Studies with a minor in Child Maltreatment and Advocacy Studies.
 She is from Pittsburgh, Pennsylvania.
-Nia is a mental health and wellness coordinator for the University Park Undergraduate Association (UPUA) and president of Hope Here Hope Now, which is a human trafficking awareness organization at Penn State.
-Nia, a first-generation student, really enjoys the humanities and the endless possibilities within the College of the Liberal Arts.
+Nia is president of Hope Here Hope Now, which is Penn State’s only student-run human trafficking awareness organization.
+As a first-generation student, Nia really enjoys the endless opportunities available in the College of the Liberal Arts.

 “During the first half of my second year, I experienced a lot of change that I navigated myself through, and those changes helped me learn how to make executive decisions regarding my own college journey.
 Also, being a first-year student during the pandemic made me figure things out on my own, and therefore, I feel when it comes to navigating Penn State in person or online, I have a pretty good understanding already.”

-Kaisha is a third-year student majoring in Psychology.
-She is from northeast Philadelphia.
-Kaisha is involved in the Penn State Student Black Caucus and Penn State Planned Parenthood Generation Action.
+Kaisha is a fourth-year student majoring in Psychology (Neuroscience option) with a minor in Biology.
+She is from Philadelphia, Pennsylvania.
+Kaisha is involved in a neural engineering lab at Penn State.
 Within the College of the Liberal Arts, Kaisha has enjoyed all of the opportunities and resources available and the wide range of majors.
 She is excited to connect with and serve as a resource for other Liberal Arts students.

 “I have struggled in finding out what I truly wanted to do and what path I wanted to take, so I think showing students how to ground themselves and figure out how to find their passion will be the major way I can connect to them.”